eddiesTime/sme_app/raw_documentation.md

 _Code snippet 36: Weather Middleware_

-Since the functionalities to fetch the weather and refresh the weather require an API call they are asynchronous.
-Due to Redux concept that reducers are pure functions the action to fetch/refresh the weather data needs to be intercepted by a middleware.
+Since the functionalities to fetch the weather and refresh the weather require an API call, they are asynchronous.

+Due to the Redux concept, that reducers are pure functions, the action to fetch/refresh the weather data needs to be intercepted by a `Middleware`.
 The middleware intercepts the action and makes the asynchronous call.

-Depending on the result of the asynchronous call a new Action is being dispatched which then gets processed by its responding reducer.
+Depending on the result of the asynchronous call, a new `Action` is being dispatched.
+The Action then gets processed by its responding `Reducer`.

 ##### Reducers